-- Effective marketing and sales.
-As BI helps to gather information and better understand clients, marketing improves and becomes more targeted, which in turn generates better leads.
+As BI helps to gather information and better understand clients, marketing improves and becomes more targeted.
+This in turn generates better leads.
 As these high-quality leads pass to sales, their closing rates improve, bringing in more revenues.

-- Improving internal operations.
 Looking at insights, BI software can reveal what should be improved to make operations more efficient.
-After the what question, comes the how: how to better organize procedures, allocate budgets between different departments, and analyze the performance of employees and other key measures.
-These questions can show where management could cut costs or, on the contrary, add more resources to units that perform better.
+After the what question, comes the how.
+Namely, how to better organize procedures, allocate budgets between different departments, and analyze the performance of employees and other key measures.
+These questions can show where management could cut costs or add more resources to units that perform better.

 JPMorgan Chase & Co.
 (JPMC) introduced Tableau to boost its operations.
 Over the years, this brought the bank’s operations and reporting into a new level.
-What started as a project with 400 Tableau users in 2011 is now a system with around 30, 000 users and over 500 teams across the bank’s various departments using the software to help make strategic decisions.
+What started as a project with 400 Tableau users in 2011 is now a system with around 30, 000 users.
+Currently, over 500 teams across the bank’s various departments are using the software to help make better decisions.

-- Finding bestselling products.
-BI can help to find insights into a product usage and reveal which products and services are selling more and driving better profits.
+BI can find insights into a product usage and reveal which products and services are selling more and driving better profits.
 Likewise, it can identify products and services that are struggling.
-This may then lead to a change in strategy or further analysis of why certain products under-perform and how to improve that.
+This may then lead to a change in strategy.
+For example, a company can analyze why certain products under-perform and how to improve this trend.

-- Identifying best and worst performers.
-Similar to the previous point, BI can help banks to drill down into operations and see individual performance information down at the level of a single commercial unit.
+BI can help banks to drill down into operations and see individual performance information at the level of a single unit.
 This can reveal important ratios and show the actual performance of individual branches rather than the average across a city or entire region.
 This can eventually lead to the improvement of operations via staff training or introduction of new methodology.

-Going back to JPMC’s integration of its BI solution, we saw how the bank used Tableau to build better data sets that, among other things, could effortlessly integrate marketing, products and customer data.
+Going back to JPMC’s integration of its BI solution, we saw how the bank used Tableau to build better data sets.
+This, among other things, could effortlessly integrate marketing, products and customer data.
 This helped marketing teams to analyze and track customers’ entire journeys and personal preferences.
-These insights in turn helped the bank to improve its website design, come up with new marketing and promotional strategies, and launch new products.
+These insights helped the bank to improve its website design, come up with new marketing and promotional strategies, and launch new products.

 With the spread of fintech companies and tech giants, like Amazon, getting into the financial services industry, banks are finding themselves in a very competitive environment.
 To keep their leading positions, we saw how banks, like TD Bank and JPMC, improved the ways they operate with the use of BI.

 A right BI solution can be the difference between growth and decline.
-Data has long been considered a fount of knowledge and one must simply look at the right places using proper tools.
-Seek and you shall find, as proverb goes.
+Data has long been considered a fountain of knowledge and one should look at the right place using proper tools.
+Seek and you shall find, as the proverb goes.

 Where is the catch?